neondatabase/neon/docs/rfcs/034-storage-controller-restarts.md

 At start-up, the first thing the storage controller does is retrieve the sole row from the new `leader` table.
 If such an entry exists, send a `/step_down` PUT API call to the current leader.
 This should be retried a few times with a short backoff (see [1]).
 The aspiring leader loads the observed state into memory and the start-up sequence proceeds as usual, but *without* querying the pageservers in order to build up the observed state.

-The final start-up step is to update the `leader` database table as described in the [Database Table For Leader Synchronization](database-table-for-leader-synchronization) section.
+Before doing any reconciliations or persistence change, update the `leader` database table as described in the [Database Table For Leader Synchronization](database-table-for-leader-synchronization) section.
 If this step fails, the storage controller process exits.

 Note that no row will exist in the `leaders` table for the first graceful restart.
 In that case, force update the `leader` table
 (without the WHERE clause) and perform with the pre-existing start-up procedure (i.e. build observed state by querying pageservers).

+Summary of proposed new start-up sequence:
+1. Call `/step_down`
+2. Load state from database
+3. Load observed state returned in step (1) into memory
+4. Do initial heartbeat round (may be moved after 5)
+5. Mark self as leader by updating the database
+6. Reschedule and reconcile everything

+Some things to note from the steps above:
+* The storage controller makes no changes to the cluster state before step (5) (i.e. no location config calls to the pageserver and no compute notifications)
+* Ask the current leader to step down before loading state from database so we don't get a lost update if the transactions overlap.
+* Before loading the observed state at step (3), cross-validate against the database.
+If validation fails, fall back to asking the pageservers about their current locations.

 [1] The API call might fail because there's no storage controller running (i.e. [restart](#storage-controller-crash-or-restart)), so we don't want to extend the unavailability period by much.
 We still want to retry since that's not the common case.